-Since starting play in 2015, Louisville City FC, Kentucky’s only fully professional soccer club, has quickly established a reputation both for winning on the pitch and solid fan support off it.
+Since starting play in 2015, Louisville City FC has quickly established a reputation both for winning on the pitch and solid fan support off it.

-LouCity, as we’re often referred to, is a member of the USL Championship, now sanctioned Division 2 by U.S. Soccer and the top division of the United Soccer League.
+LouCity, as we’re often referred to, is a member of the fully professional USL Championship, now sanctioned Division 2 by U.S. Soccer.
 The USL Championship includes teams across the country, some of them independent and others acting as close affiliates with MLS clubs.

 Louisville City FC advanced to the USL’s Eastern Conference Final every season since starting play in 2015, plus boasts back-to-back USL Cup Final victories in 2017 and 2018.

 Beginning in 2020, LouCity moved from Louisville Slugger Field to the new Lynn Family Stadium, a soccer-specific facility in the Butchertown neighborhood just east of downtown.
-It can accommodate 15,304 fans and will also be home to Racing Louisville FC, the organization's National Women's Soccer League franchise that starts play in 2021.
+It can accommodate 15,304 fans and also serves as home to Racing Louisville FC, the organization’s National Women’s Soccer League franchise that launched in 2021.
+The clubs operate out of the nearby Lynn Family Sports Vision & Training Center at Champions Park.

 Key Louisville City FC dates